PORTUGAL - OPORTO - COCKBURN'S PORT LODGE

 A visit to Porto and the Port Houses/Lodges across the River Duero in Vila Nova de Gaia.

-We chose to visit
+We chose to visit.

 COCKBURN'S PORT LODGE

 On arrival, we chose the €20 tour, which everyone seemed to have.
 This includes three port tastings at the end of the tour.
-There are more expensive tours, up to €65 which include a vintage port tasting and a cheeseboard to complement the wine.
+More expensive tours, up to €65, include a vintage port tasting and a cheeseboard to complement the wine.

 He explained.